bcarnagie/OAG-Code-Sample/README.md

 - Assess **preventive healthcare access** across different patient demographics.
 - Identify **potential gaps in preventive screening coverage**.

+## Generating Synthetic Data
+This repository includes a Python script to generate synthetic Medicare claims data for mammography screenings.

+### Run Locally (VS Code, Terminal, Jupyter)

+1. Ensure Python is installed.

+2. Install dependencies:

+`pip install pandas`

+3. Run the script:

+`python generate_synthetic_data.py`

+4. The dataset will be saved to your local machine.

+  * Windows Users: The file will be in your current directory.
+If you get a permission error, update the script to save in `C:\Users\YourName\Documents\:`

+    `df.to_csv("C:/Users/YourName/Documents/synthetic_mammography_claims.csv", index=False)`

+  * Mac/Linux Users: Use a valid writable directory, such as:

+    `df.to_csv("/Users/yourname/Documents/synthetic_mammography_claims.csv", index=False)`

+### Run in Google Colab (No Installation Needed)

+1. Click the button below to run the script in the cloud.

+2. After running, download the CSV manually:

+`from google.colab import files` `files.download("/content/synthetic_mammography_claims_sql_compatible.csv")`

+### 🛠 Troubleshooting

+❌ Permission Denied / Read-Only Error?
+✔️ Ensure the script saves the file in a writable folder on your machine.

 ## Additional Notes
 - This analysis follows **Medicare guidelines** for preventive screening services.
 - The methodology ensures an accurate count by **removing duplicates** and grouping related services.